mohamed-yusuf-mohamed/music-search-app/README.md

 - 'Glint' effect on entry mouse over: to reveal music preview in TrackAndType component
 - 'Go to collection' button beneath album art
 - Load more, concat arrays instead of objects, see if it appends correctly
+- App walkthrough using tooltips: be fun and witty